kaylevine/PUI2016_kal573/HW9_kal573/README.md

 ## Project Work Balance:

 I completed this homework assignment with Mona (nm2773) and Claire (xh895).
 Mona helped with plotting the fft correctly, Claire helped us figure out how to use rolling means, and I helped with fourier transforms.
+I also helped Vishwajeet complete this assignment.

 ## Assignment 1: